tkittel/bc-extinction-paper/README.md

 The files above also contains a small test function, which contains a number of reference y(x,theta) values.
 This test function could be included in the unit tests of your framework if desired.

-But in any case, please consult the following conditions of usage.
+But in any case, please consult the conditions of usage below.

 ## Download the BC2025 reference data

-The various bcdata_*.json files in In the [data/](data/) subdirectory contains dictionaries with high precision reference values of y(x,theta) for the various models.
+The various bcdata_*.json files in In the `data/` subdirectory contains dictionaries with high precision reference values of y(x,theta) for the various models.

 ## Conditions of usage: